-- Large, open and flexible space (approximately 15,000 sq. ft.).
-Preferably provide some natural light (however no direct light exposure to exhibits) and possible intermittent views of landscape and interconnectivity for permanent exhibitions. - Temporary exhibition space (approximately 5,000 sq.ft.).
+Large, open and flexible space (approximately 10,000 sq. ft.
+For each Bhavana).
+Preferably provide some natural light (however no direct light exposure to exhibits) and interconnectivity for permanent exhibitions. • Temporary exhibition space (approximately 5,000 sq.ft. for Kala Bhavana only).
 It should incorporate agreed international standards to allow for the borrowing of artworks from international museums.
-Exclude sources of natural light.